hugogirard/azureAIFoundrySample/README.md

 > ```
 >
 > ⚠️ **Note:** Owner permissions are required at the subscription level because the Azure AI Foundry Project deployment needs to assign RBAC roles to managed identities and service principals.

+> 🔧 **SERVICE_PRINCIPAL_ACTION_ID Explained:**
+> This is the **Object ID** (not Application ID) of the Service Principal created above.
+It's required for RBAC assignments during workload deployment.
+To find it after creating your Service Principal:
+> ```bash
+> # Method 1: Using Azure CLI (replace 'foundry-iac' with your SP name)
+> az ad sp show --display-name foundry-iac --query "id" -o tsv
+>
+> # Method 2: Using the Application ID from AZURE_CREDENTIALS
+> az ad sp show --id <application-id-from-azure-credentials> --query "id" -o tsv
+> ```
+> The Service Principal needs to be granted permissions to Azure resources so the workload can authenticate and access storage, CosmosDB, and other services during deployment.

 ---